iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-how-mapping-file-works.md

 ??? tip "Example for Network topology for Amazon Web Services"

-    The following example describes a simple network topology for Amazon Web Services, just to give a sense of the overall structure and syntax of the Terraform language.
+    The following example describes a simple network topology for Amazon Web Services, just to give you a sense of the overall structure and syntax of the Terraform language.
 Similar configurations can be created for other virtual network services, using resource types defined by other providers, and a practical network configuration will often contain additional elements not shown here.

     ```terraform
     terraform {